Propelinear 1-perfect codes from quadratic functions: Preliminaries

 \begin{lemma} Let $H$ be an $m$-dimensional subspace of $F^n$.
-There are at least $q^{{m^2}/2}$ different quadratic functions from $H$ to $F$. \end{lemma} \begin{proof} Obviously, a linear transformation of the space does not affect to the property of a function to be quadratic.
-Hence, we can assume without loss of generality that $H$ consists of the $n$-words that end with $n-m$ zeroes.
-Then, the number of different quadratic functions is the number of polynomials of degree at most $2$ in $m$ first variables, i.e., $q^{m(m-1)/2+m+m+1}$ for $q>2$ and $q^{m(m-1)/2+m+1}$ for $q=2$ (when $x_i^2\equiv x_i$). \end{proof}
+There are at least $q^{{m^2}/2}$ different quadratic functions from $H$ to $F$. \end{lemma} \begin{IEEEproof} Obviously, a linear transformation of the space does not affect to the property of a function to be quadratic.
+Hence, we can assume without loss of generality that $H$ consists of the words of length $n$ with zeroes in the last $n-m$ positions.
+Then, the number of different quadratic functions is the number of polynomials of degree at most $2$ in the first $m$ variables, i.e., $q^{m(m-1)/2+m+m+1}$ for $q>2$ and $q^{m(m-1)/2+m+1}$ for $q=2$ (when $x_i^2\equiv x_i$ (mod $2$)). \end{IEEEproof}